TonicMIDI

 Energy Manager Controls

 These quick switches alter “hype” (how busy/loud everything is) and “tension” (how dissonant or stable chord/melody structures become).
-This is a handy shortcut for performing live arrangement changes.

 Real-Time LFOs

 Add continuous LFO modulation to any MIDI channel, layered on top of your existing patterns.
-Multiple LFOs can affect the same channel.

 Active LFOs: